WCMC-FM: HD channels

 On February 29, 2016, WCLY relaunched as an English-language sports station, "1550 the Ticket".
 The station featured a mix of sports programming from ESPN Radio, CBS Sports Radio, and Fox Sports Radio, which also aired on the WCMC-FM HD3 channel.
 ESPN Deportes continued to air on HD4.

 On May 1, 2018, WDNC rebranded from "The Buzz" (which continues on WCMC-HD2 and the 96.5 and 99.3 translators) to "The Ticket" (moved from WCLY and still aired on the WCMC-FM HD3 channel).

 On its HD-4 channel, WCMC rebroadcasts Durham-based WDUR 1490 AM's South Asia Radio format.

-On August 4, 2022, The HD2 programming was dropped from the 96.5 and 99.3 translators.
+On August 4, 2022, the HD2 programming was dropped from the 96.5 and 99.3 translators.

 Sports

 WCMC has been the flagship station for the Carolina Hurricanes since 2007, following a two-year run on Curtis Media-owned WWMY.
-The games are a straight simulcast of the audio feed from Bally Sports South/Southeast (formerly FOX Sports Carolinas).
+Following the retirement of longtime radio commentator Chuck Kaiton the games are a straight simulcast of the audio feed from FanDuel Sports South/Southeast (formerly FOX Sports Carolinas).
 In addition, the station broadcasts the weekly football and basketball coaches shows for the NC State Wolfpack, while sister station WRAL-FM will broadcast the games.

 On November 30, 2008, WCMC became an ESPN Radio affiliate.
 This follows the decision by McClatchey Broadcasting to discontinue ESPN programming on its two sports talk stations, WDNC and WRBZ, because of ESPN's insistence on the stations airing more ESPN programming than the company wanted to.
 This dispute ended when Capitol bought WDNC.

 On April 1, 2009, WCMC became the new flagship station of the Durham Bulls.
 They are expected to carry the full allotment of 144 during the season, along with playoff games, although some games may be moved over to their HD channel on dates that might conflict with a Carolina Hurricanes broadcast.

 On May 13, 2010, it was announced that WCMC would become the Triangle affiliate for the Carolina Panthers Radio Network.

 On March 19, 2020, it was announced that the "Adam & Joe Show" would end.
-About a month later, "The OG" had their first air date.
-On April 26, 2023, it was announced that "The OG" would end.
+About a month later, "The OG" had their first air date featuring longtime WCMC host Joe Ovies and former News & Observer sportswriter Joe Giglio.
+On April 26, 2023, it was announced that "The OG" would end; Ovies and Giglio were both released as part of cost-cutting measures and would later resurrect their show on YouTube and as a podcast.